-The same CSV file is also available on our sFTP server (the Technical Guide for the sFTP connection is available at grtgaz.com)
+The same CSV file is also available on our sFTP server (the Technical Guide for the sFTP connection is available at NaTran.com)

 An EDIG@S MARSIT v5.1 file is also available

 Via API : Dedicated APIs will be available to request the balacing data.
 Public data and data relating to a specific transmission contract are shown in separate API.
 The interface contract for the API is described in §6.
 You can contact your usual operational contact to gain access to our API.